York, Western Australia: Facilities

 The York Visitor Centre is located in the Town Hall.

 York is well serviced with all essential facilities, including York District High School for students from kindergarten to Year 10.
 The York Community Resource Centre enables access to tertiary education.
 There is a 24/7 medical service, the York District Hospital, library, and swimming pool.

 York has had a community radio station, Voice of the Avon 101.3FM, since 1994.
-Beginning life as York FM in the old convent the current location is at the corner of Barker St and Forrest St. The volunteer-driven station presents a 24/7 music service with presenters providing their own programs for 82 hours per week between 6 am and 10 pm.
+Beginning life as York FM in the old convent the current location is at the corner of Barker and Forrest streets.
+The volunteer-driven station presents a 24/7 music service with presenters providing their own programs for 82 hours per week between 6 am and 10 pm.

 Climate

 York is in a temperate climate zone and experiences distinctly dry (and hot) summers and cool, wet winters.
 Under the Köppen climate classification, York has a Mediterranean climate.
 York has hotter summer afternoons than Perth, with a huge difference compared to the Fremantle shoreline.
 Winters are more likely to see cold nights instead due to the lower maritime influence.
 Air frost during the night can emerge on certain occasions during the colder months.

 Climate data has been recorded by the Bureau of Meteorology at York Post Office from 1877 to 1996, and another site from 1996 onwards.

 At the post office site, the mean annual daily maximum temperature is 24.7 °C and the mean annual daily minimum temperature is 10.5 °C. The hottest month is January with a mean maximum temperature of 33.6 °C, while the coolest month is July with a mean minimum temperature of 5.3 °C. Mean temperatures are based on data from 1880 to 1996.
 York has a mean annual rainfall of 449.8 mm.
 The wettest month is June with 87.9 mm and the driest is January with 9.5 mm.

 A severe thunderstorm lashed the town and surrounding areas on 27 January 2011, resulting in roofs being ripped off, trees being uprooted and power lines being brought down.

 About 40 houses were damaged in the town as a result of the storm but no injuries were reported.